paullosergio/Day29-100Days-of-Python/README.md

 9.Now use insert() to display randomly generated password in password entry field.

 10.Use [pyperclip](https://pypi.org/project/pyperclip/) to copy password directly to clipboard.Now we can directly use ctrl+v to paste password in our website.

+## Search password section

+11.Change data.txt to data.json.

+12.Create tge search button, to find the password of the a given website.